Cherie Ditcham

-Cherie Leena Ditcham (born 11 October 1981, in Melbourne, Australia) is an actress and model affiliated with Wilhelmina Models and NTA Talent Agency.
+Cherie Leena Ditcham (born 11 October 1981, in Melbourne, Australia) is an Australian actress and model affiliated with Wilhelmina Models and NTA Talent Agency.
 She was co-host of HDNet's travel series Get Out!, seasons 10 and 11 with Lindsay Clubine.
 Ditcham won the search for a co-host broadcast during Season 9.
 Ditcham resides in Los Angeles.

 Career

 Ditcham has an Australian/Malaysian background with an Australian father with roots in England and a Chinese-Malay mother.
 Her modelling career began before she graduated from Monash University in 2006 with a degree in marketing and advertising.
 She has appeared in numerous photo shoots, TV commercials, and fashion shows.